Develop an API Proxy¶

 Access Mode External -

+Click Create.
 This creates the API proxy component and takes you to the Overview page.
-Now you can proceed to define resources for the API proxy.

 Step 2: Define resources for the API proxy¶

-To add a new resource that can retrieve a department by the department ID, follow the steps given below:
+To add a new resource that retrieves a department by the department ID, follow these steps:

 - In the left navigation menu, click Develop and then click Resources.